LumenTech/terraform-provider-lumen/docs/resources/resource_bare_metal_network.md

 | resource_bare_metal_network | Details on bare metal network creation |

 ## Introduction
-This document provides details on the resource to create Lumen bare metal network(s).
+This document provides details on the resource to create Lumen network(s) associated with the bare metal product.

 ## Example Usage
 `main.tf`